tidyverse/tibble/tests/testthat/_snaps/subsetting.md

     Condition
       Warning:
-      The `i` argument of `[` can't be a matrix as of tibble 3.0.0.
-      Convert to a vector.
+      The `i` argument of `[` can't be a matrix as of tibble 3.0.0. i Convert to a vector.
     Code
       invisible(foo[matrix(rep(TRUE, 10), ncol = 1), ])
     Condition
       Warning:
-      The `i` argument of `[` can't be a matrix as of tibble 3.0.0.
-      Convert to a vector.
+      The `i` argument of `[` can't be a matrix as of tibble 3.0.0. i Convert to a vector.
     Code
       # # [<-.tbl_df rejects unknown row indexes
       foo <- tibble(x = 1:10, y = 1:10, z = 1:10)